 I've been a professional

-therapist since 1981, and have been recovering since 1986
+I've been recovering since 1986

 from being raised in an alcoholic

-28 years, and struggled with my own
+since then, and struggled with my own

-denials, wounds, and compulsions as a recovering
+denials, wounds, and unhealthy compulsions as an

 I completed a 9-month graduate-school course on